WebriQpages/blog-webriq/posts/the-business-case-for-static-websites.md

 Building a static site takes a while - typically perhaps 10 to 20 seconds - and that’s too long a wait if you are updating lets say every minute.

-Have a look at how we have automated the building, management and updating of a typical Portfolio website at (http://app.webriq.com/auth/register/ "REGISTER")
+Have a look at how we have automated the building, management and updating of a typical Portfolio website at [WEBRIQ APP](http://app.webriq.com/auth/register)